boazbk/tcs/lec_11_running_time.md

 ## Formally defining running time

-Our models of computation such Turing machines, NAND-TM and NAND-RAM programs and others all operate by executing a sequence of instructions on an input one step at a time.
+Our models of computation (Turing machines, NAND-TM and NAND-RAM programs and others) all operate by executing a sequence of instructions on an input one step at a time.
 We can define the _running time_ of an algorithm $M$ in one of these models by measuring the number of steps $M$ takes on input $x$ as a _function of the length $|x|$ of the input_.
 We start by defining running time with respect to Turing machines: